Get Outside! See Child Care, Unfiltered In Person

 Follow the footsteps from Civic Center Metro station or Broadway to find Child Care, Unfiltered in the park.
 While you are there, check out the multiple art installations on view throughout the park during the month of July.

-Join LAist on for the opening on Thursday, July 8 from 5 p.m. to 8 p.m.
-Meet early childhood reporter Mariana Dale, visual journalist Chava Sanchez, and engagement producer Stefanie Ritoper as well as Child Care, Unfiltered caregiver/artists.
+Join LAist on for the opening reception on Thursday, July 15 from 5 p.m. to 8 p.m.
+Meet visual journalist Chava Sanchez and engagement producer Stefanie Ritoper as well as Child Care, Unfiltered caregivers/artists.
 Walk The Blvd and enjoy the outdoor sights and sounds at the farmers’ market.